tomondre/vre-hub.github.io/docs/reana.md

 Connect to the cluster by navigating [here](https://reana-vre.cern.ch/).
 You can use your X509 certificate to authenticate through IAM.
 Explore Reana on the software's [official documentation](https://docs.reana.io/).

-You can find other examples of differen workflow languages on the [official Reana documentation](https://docs.reana.io/advanced-usage/access-control/rucio/).
+You can find other examples of different workflow languages on the [official Reana documentation](https://docs.reana.io/advanced-usage/access-control/rucio/).

 # Reana - Rucio integration